Hyperventilation is a condition in which you start to breathe very fast.

 Acupuncture may also be an effective treatment for hyperventilation syndrome.

 Acupuncture is an alternative treatment based on ancient Chinese medicine.
 It involves placing thin needles into areas of the body to promote healing.
-One preliminary study found that acupuncture helped reduce anxiety and the severity of hyperventilation.
+One preliminary

 Depending on the severity, your doctor may also prescribe medication.
 Examples of medications for hyperventilation include: